 - Will your differentiated product have a cost advantage?
 Could your in-house expertise or capabilities be easily replicated by others?

 A strong product differentiation doesn’t simply mean having a high-quality product with impeccable features, but rather it indicates that your product is unique enough for it to be difficult to imitate.
-Once these features and characteristics of the product are well established, this makes it easier to protect the brand from any marketing threats.
+Once these features and characteristics of the product are well established, this makes it easier to avoid negative brand equity resulting from any marketing threats.

 Brand consistency and image

-When the product development stage is completed, the next step is to create brand image and consistency.
+When the product development stage is completed, the next step in building brand equity is to create brand image and consistency.
 Brand image constitutes brand elements, which are the various aspects that identify and differentiate a brand.
 This includes the business, logo, tagline, slogan, signature colors and package design.

-Your brand is at its strongest when consumers can easily recognize and associate the style of marketing and products with your brand without any mentioning of the name or logo.
-Many successful companies are able to achieve this brand consistency such as Target, with its distinctive logo and style.
+Your brand is at its strongest when consumers can easily recognize and associate the style of marketing and products with your brand experience without any mentioning of the name or logo.
+Many successful companies are able to achieve this brand consistency such as Target, with its distinctive logo and style, or the Nike swoosh.

-Having brand consistency can prevent customer confusion and allows for a stronger consumer impression.
+Having brand consistency can prevent build brand loyalty, customer confusion and allows for a stronger consumer impression.
 Branding must elicit the same type of feeling and recognition across all mediums, whether on the company website, social media, product packaging, marketing materials or advertisements.

 Legally protect your brand and trademarks